Marklin2289/polygon-learning/components/protocols/arweave/README.md

 sudo docker-compose up
 ```

-For any restart add the following restart:
+For any restart add the following flag:
 ```bash
 sudo docker-compose up --force-recreate
 ```